 CONCLUSIONS

-This multicenter population-based European study showed that the overall survival of children born with major isolated CAs during 2005-2014 was relatively high, despite being still much lower than that in the age-matched reference population.
-Although 10-year survival varied by CAs of different severity, it exceeded 90% for the majority of analyzed subgroups.
-Ten-year survival was higher in children in the ‘Isolated’ group for all specific CAs compared to the ‘All’ group.
-For children with Down syndrome, 10-year survival was significantly higher when there were no associated CHD and/or digestive system anomalies.
 The accuracy of estimated long-term survival of children born with specific CAs is ensured by the use of common protocol to data collection, standardisation, quality control and registry-specific statistical analyses, as well as the development of the novel meta-analytic approach.
 Reliable information on long-term survival of children born with specific CAs is of major importance for counseling of parents facing a prenatal diagnosis of CA, families living with a child affected by a CA and for the health professionals involved in their care.
 Future multicenter studies of survival of children with CAs should be aware of challenges related to linkage and statistical issues, which can be overcome by using appropriate linkage mortality sources, data standardization and meta-analytic approaches to yield meaningful results.
 The geographical coverage should be widened in the future European studies to produce findings more representative and generalizable for Europe.

 Acknowledgements